How to Boot to Command Prompt in Windows XP, 7, and 8

-As a resource for tinkering with your PC’s back-end functionality, Command Prompt can be a good tool for troubleshooting and problem-solving.
+As a resource for tinkering with your old PC’s back-end functionality, Command Prompt can be a useful tool for troubleshooting and problem-solving.
 Here’s how to boot your computer directly to the Command Prompt in Windows XP, 7, and 8.

 Booting to Command Prompt: Windows XP/7

-Note that you must press it before Windows itself starts loading – if you see the start-up logo, you’ve missed it.
-We find that the best way is to just repeatedly press the F8 key as soon as you turn on the machine.
+Note that you must press it before Windows starts loading—If you see the start-up logo, you’ve missed it.
+We find that the best way is to repeatedly press the F8 key as soon as you turn on the machine.

 The procedure for booting to Command Prompt in Windows 8 is slightly more complex than in previous iterations of Microsoft operating systems, but not by much.

 First, find the reboot button; in Windows 8, go into the lower-right corner of the screen, move up and click on the Settings icon, and then click Power, or in Windows 8.1, click the Windows logo and then the power button.

 Next, click ‘Restart’ while holding down the ‘shift key.’
 This will take you to the Advanced Startup Options screen.

 Click ‘Troubleshoot > Advanced options > Startup Settings.’

 You will then see a screen with a Restart button.
 Click the ‘Restart button,’ and your computer will reboot, presenting you with the Advanced options screen.
 Finally, press ‘F6,’ and your PC will boot to Safe Mode with Command Prompt.

 Common FAQs for Booting to Command Prompt (Windows XP, 7, 8, 8.1)